CIAM-Group/ICAM/README.md

 ### Model & Data

 - Training
-  - ICAM is trained using reinforcement learning, and the random data generation method is demonstrated in ten files, such as ICAM_TSP/TSProblemDef.py and ICAM_CVRP/CVRProblemDef.py.
+  - ICAM is trained using reinforcement learning, and the random data generation method is demonstrated in three files, such as ICAM_TSP/TSProblemDef.py and ICAM_CVRP/CVRProblemDef.py.

 - Inference